Each category has the following standard view, which can be accessed by opening a category:

 The Issues tab contains a spreadsheet view of all the issues opened in the selected category, with columns for standard and user-defined metadata fields (e.g., issue name, status, author, description, priority).

-By selecting “Edit Issue View,” the icon in the second column of the issue log’s spreadsheet view, users can bring up a popup view of all fields related to the issue.
+By selecting “Edit Issue View,” the icon in the second column of the issue log’s spreadsheet view, you can bring up a popup view of all fields related to the issue.
 This can be helpful in issue review or editing.

 There are also dropdown menus for creating and deleting issues, controlling pagination, toggling on/off columns & other configuration options.